kostasx/SimpleJSONServer/README.md

-*What?* A Simple Web Server in Java that serves a JSON file
+*What?* A Simple CORS-enabled Web Server in Java that serves a JSON file.

 *Why?* To test Ajax requests via JavaScript